openshift/training/01-Requirements-and-Preparation.md

 We will come back to these users later.
 Remember to do this on the `master` system, and not the nodes.

+## Useful OpenShift Logs
+RHEL 7 uses `systemd` and `journal`.
+As such, looking at logs is not a matter of `/var/log/messages` any longer.
+You will need to use `journalctl`.

+Since we are running all of the components in higher loglevels, it is suggested that you use your terminal emulator to set up windows for each process.
+If you are familiar with the Ruby Gem, `tmuxinator`, there is a config file in the training repository.
+Otherwise, you should run each of the following in its own
+window:

+    journalctl -f -u openshift-master
+    journalctl -f -u openshift-node

+**Note:** You will want to do this on the other nodes, but you won't need the "-master" service.
+You may also wish to watch the Docker logs, too.

+**Note:** There is an appendix on configuring [Log Aggregation](#appendix---infrastructure-log-aggregation)